shamsullah-shams/MERN-Chat-Room/README.md

 Real time Chat Appplication.
 using react and node.js

-you can click on the [https://chat-app-his3.onrender.com](chat-app.com) to see the react build project serving by Node.js hosted to the claud
+you can click on the [`On Render`](https://chat-app-his3.onrender.com) to see the react build project serving by Node.js hosted to the claud

 ## module installation